Contact Us

 The Master of Science in Data Science’s formal courses are structured as a total of twelve (12) 4-unit courses grouped into: Foundational (Group A), Core (Group B), and Elective requirements (Group C).
 These course requirements are intended to ensure that students are exposed to( A) fundamental concepts and tools (B) advanced, up-to-date views in topics central to Data Science for all students and (C) a deep understanding of current research or applications in Data Science.

-These courses seek to provide five critical foundational knowledge and skills that each student graduating from the master’s program is expected to receive at a graduate level: programming skills, data organization and methods skills, numerical linear algebra, multivariate calculus, probability and statistics.
-The program is designed so that students lacking in any (and all) of these foundational knowledge and skills can take credits for a maximum of four courses from the following five courses: DSC 200, DSC 202, DSC 210, DSC 211 and DSC 212.
+These courses seek to provide five critical foundational knowledge and skills that each student graduating from the master’s program is expected to receive at a graduate level: programming skills, data organization and methods skills, numerical linear algebra, probability and statistics, and optimization.
+The MS program is designed so that students lacking in any of these foundational knowledge and skills can take and receive credit for a maximum of 16-units from the following five courses: DSC 200, DSC 202, DSC 210, DSC 211 and DSC 212.

 Students are required to take a minimum of 6 courses for letter-grade credit from Group B courses.
 These courses build upon Group A Foundational courses.
 All students must take these three required core courses: DSC 240, DSC 241, and DSC 260.
 In addition, students can select at least three out of the following core courses: DSC 203, DSC 204A, DSC 204B, DSC 206, DSC 215, DSC 242, DSC 243, DSC 244, DSC 245, DSC 250, DSC 261.